hylo-lang/specification/spec.md

     This binding declaration defines two new immutable bindings: `name` and `age`.

 3. A binding declaration defines a new binding for each name pattern in __binding-pattern__.
-All new bindings are defined with the same capabilities.
+The pattern in __binding-pattern__ shall not contain any expression patterns.
+All bindings introduced by a binding declaration are defined with the same capabilities.

     1. A binding declaration introduced with `let` defines an immutable binding.
 The value of a live immutable binding may be projected immutably.
 The value of an immutable binding may not be projected mutably for the duration of that binding's lifetime.

     2. A binding declaration introduced with `var` or `inout` defines a mutable binding.
 The value of a live mutable binding may be projected mutably or immutably.

-  A mutable binding can appear on the left side of an assignment, on the right side of an assignment, as the initializer of a binding, as argument to an `inout` parameter, or as argument to an `set` parameter.
+  A mutable binding can appear on the left side of an assignment, on the right side of an assignment, as the initializer of a binding, or as the operand of an __inout-expr__.

-4. The pattern of a binding declaration may not contain any expression patterns.

-5. A binding declaration may be defined at module scope, namespace scope, type scope, or function scope.
+4. A binding declaration may be defined at module scope, namespace scope, type scope, or function scope.

-    1. A binding declaration at module scope or namespace scope is called a global binding declaration.
+    1. A binding declaration at module scope or namespace scope is called a *global binding declaration*.
 It introduces one or more global bindings.
-A global binding declaration must be introduced with `let`.
+A global binding declaration shall be introduced with `let`.

-    2. A binding declaration at type scope is called a static member binding declaration if it contains a `static` modifier.
-Otherwise, it is called a member binding declaration.
+    2. A binding declaration at type scope is called a *static member binding declaration* if it contains a `static` modifier.
+Otherwise, it is called a *member binding declaration*.
 A static member binding declaration introduces one or more global bindings.
 A member binding declaration introduces one or more member bindings.

-    3. A binding declaration at function scope is called a local binding declaration.
+    3. A binding declaration at function scope is called a *local binding declaration*.
 It introduces one or more local bindings.

-6. The `sink` capability may only appear in a local binding declaration introduced with `let` or `var`.
+5. The `sink` capability may only appear in a local binding declaration introduced with `let` or `var`.

 ### Initialization

+1. The initializer of a binding is the expression denoting the value with which that binding is initialized.
+If a binding is introduced by a binding declaration with a __binding-initializer__, its initializer is the corresponding sub-expression of __binding-initializer__, after applying destructuring.
+Otherwise, its initializer is the corresponding sub-expression of the right hand side of the first assignment expression where that binding appears on the left hand side.

-1. A static member binding declaration, or global binding declaration must contain an initializer.
+2. A static member binding declaration, or global binding declaration shall have an __binding-initializer__.
 Initialization occurs at the first dynamic use of one of the declared bindings.

-2. A local binding declaration must contain an initializer unless it appears in the condition of a match expression.
-If the binding declaration is a sub-statement in a brace statement, initialization occurs immediately after declaration.
-If the binding declaration is a condition in a loop statement or a condition in a selection expression, initialization occurs immediately after a successful pattern matching.
+3. A local binding declaration introduced with `inout` shall have a __binding-initializer__ unless it appears in a __for-head__ a __match-case-head__.
+If the binding declaration is an immediate sub-statement of a __brace-stmt__, initialization of all the bindings introduced occurs immediately after declaration.
+If the binding declaration is a __for-head__ or a condition in a selection expression, initialization of all the bindings introduced occurs immediately after a successful pattern matching.

+4. A local binding declaration introduced with `let` creates storage for all the bindings introduced the declaration has a __binding-initializer__ that evaluates to a rvalue or if the right hand side of the initializing statement of the binding evaluates to a rvalue.

+5. A local binding declaration introduced with `var` creates storage for all the bindings introduced.
+Initialization of all the bindings introduced occurs immediately after declaration if it has a __binding-initializer__.
+Otherwise, it occurs individually for each binding with the first assignment expression where that binding appear on the left hand side.

-3. A member binding declaration may not have an initializer.
-Initialization occurs in the initializer of the object of which the introduced bindings are members (see Type initialization).
+6. A member binding declaration may not have an initializer.
+Initialization of all the bindings introduced occurs in the initializer of the object of which they are members (see Type initialization).

-4. The initialization of an escapable binding, or a binding whose declaration is introduced with `var`, consumes the value of its initializer.

-5. The initialization of a non-escapable binding whose declaration is introduced with `let` or `inout` projects the object to which its initializer evaluates.
-The projection is immutable if the binding is immutable.
-Otherwise, it is mutable.
-The projection is for the duration of the binding's lifetime.

-6. (Example)

-    ```val
-    fun main() {
-      var fruits = ["apple", "mango", "orange"]
-      inout first = fruits[0] // mutable projection of 'fruits[0]'
-      first = "strawberry"
-      print(first)            // projection ends afterward
-    }
-    ```

 ### Lifetime